rabbitmq/rabbitmq-website/tutorials/tutorial-two-python-stream.md

 Done consuming, first offset 100, last offset 199.
 ```

-The most relevant implementations are:
-* The consumer must have a name.
-It is the key to store and retrieve the last stored offset value.
-* The offset is stored every 10 messages.
-This is an unusually low value for offset storage frequency, but this is OK for this tutorial.
-Values in the real world are rather in the hundreds or in the thousands.
-* The offset is stored before closing the consumer, just after getting the marker message.

 The consumer restarted exactly where it left off: the last offset in the first run was 99 and the first offset in this second run is 100.
 The consumer stored offset tracking information in the first run, so the client library uses it to resume consuming at the right position in the second run.